Australia tightens secrecy over 'success' in blocking asylum seekers

-The number of refugees reaching Australia pales in comparison with other countries but it is a polarizing issue that also stokes tension with neighbor Indonesia over border policies criticized by the United Nations.
+The number of refugees reaching Australia pales in comparison with other countries but it is a polarising issue that also stokes tension with neighbour Indonesia over border policies criticised by the United Nations.

 Morrison declined to provide any statistics for boat arrivals which have traditionally tended to ebb during the monsoon season, which usually ends in March.